Charles II, Margrave of Baden-Durlach: The prelate controversy

 The Reformation had the effect that the territory of the Margrave of Baden-Durlach only Lutheran pastors were permitted.
 The Jus patronatus was, however, in many case owned by Catholic monasteries or religious orders, which would now have to pay for a Lutheran pastor.
 This, of course, caused resistance.
 The Peace of Augsburg had clear rules for this kind of situation.
-Religious institutions were allowed to keep their possessions in Protestant areas, but they indeed had to for the evangelical pastor.
+Religious institutions were allowed to keep their possessions in Protestant areas, but they indeed had to pay for the evangelical pastor.
 Based on the territorial claims of the House of Habsburg on the Upper Baden lordships mentioned above, the prelates held that the maintenance obligation did not apply to them, and the intended to keep the tithes.
 Charles then seized their estates and used them to fund the maintenance of churches and pastors.
 Johann Ulrich Zasius mediated and reached a compromise: the confiscated estates were returned to their owners, but Baden-Durlach was allowed to retain the funds necessary to pay the pastors.
 However, the Austrian authorities in Innsbruck did not accept this compromise and the confrontation escalated.
 After some prelates made separate agreements with Baden-Durlach, the negotiations were resumed and led to the treaty of Neuenburg am Rhein of 24 April 1561, with essentially the same result as the earlier agreement.